Building a great engineer client relationship isn’t easy. But if done right, you’ll maximize your profits and have satisfied customers.

 #4 Trying to achieve perfection in your design work

-Explain to your client how perfection is impossible, no matter the size of the budget.
+Explain to your client how perfection is impossible, no matter the budget size.
 Then, give your client realistic expectations of your services.

 Now hopefully, though, most of the errors aren’t from your end and sourced from negligence.
 Rather, the errors are out of your hands, for example, the following: